Baked Italian Chicken Thighs

 Notes

-- This is also known as Italian herbs and can consist of marjoram, basil, oregano, rosemary and thyme.
+- This is also known as Italian herbs and can consist of marjoram, basil, oregano, rosemary, and thyme.
+Substitute with any or all of these herbs.

 - Also known as chilli flakes in some parts of the world.